AmadeusITGroup/privatetestsetgenerationforLLMeval/README.md

-Run the main pipeline:

-# to complete

-To provide a path to a PDF.
-To select the number of synthetic Q&A pairs to generate.
-The pipeline will:

-Process your document.
-Create a topic-augmented, privacy-safe synthetic dataset.
-Save a .csv file (e.g., qa_pairs10.csv) containing the generated Q&A pairs.

 📄 Example Output

 Question	Answer
 What are the primary goals of digital transformation?
 To leverage technology to optimize business processes, enhance customer experiences, and create new revenue streams.
 How can data privacy be ensured when migrating to the cloud?
 Through encryption, compliance audits, access control, and anonymization of sensitive data.